Crock Pot Beef Stew

 - Paprika – I mix it up with smoked paprika sometimes!

-- Worcestershire sauce – Gives it that zip and flavor.
+- Worcestershire sauce – A little splash of this gives this crockpot beef stew that zip and flavor.

-- Tomato sauce – Just a hint of tomato flavor, but not to much.
+- Tomato sauce – A little tomato sauce adds just a hint of tomato flavor, but not too much.

-- Yellow onion – Peeled and chopped.
+- Yellow onion – Peel and chop yellow onion to add to the best beef stew.
 My secret is to buy pre-diced frozen yellow onion and keep it in the freezer so I never have to chop my onions!

 - Potatoes – My favorite type of potato to use is a Yukon Gold Potato.
 You can also use a red potato, but do not use a russet potato as it will break down when cooking this long.

-- Carrots – Peel and slice these into pieces.
+- Carrots – Peel and slice these into evenly sized pieces.

 Substitutes